To comment or receive more such wisdom, please register on www.gyanalogy.com/login

 More than living for the dream career, the love of life, the biggest deal to close, what else matters?

-Author: Paromita Bannerjee - Paromita is a leader in People Practices with a knack towards solving problems.
-An IIM Bangalore alumna and a story visualizer, her focus is on bridging the gap between education and industry by supporting fresh graduates to kick-start their career and helping the women to return to the workforce after mandatory breaks.
+Author: Paromita Bannerjee – Paromita is a leader in People Practices with a knack for solving problems.
+An IIM Bangalore alumna and a story visualizer, her focus is on bridging the gap between education and industry by supporting fresh graduates to kick-start their careers and helping women to return to the workforce after mandatory breaks.
+She wants to make the world a better place to live for every life on earth.
+She is a passionate animal lover and loves to write poetry and her encounters with ghosts (real or imaginary :)) during her leisure.
+She believes if there is a will, any relationship can go long run with the right balance.
+The views, thoughts, and opinions expressed in the article belong solely to the author.

 To comment or receive more such wisdom, please register on www.gyanalogy.com